chenguoming1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-Currently the logic is working 100% accuracy for the images with similar size and shape, it has very poor result in large images, i still need to explore more to discuss about it, for now no idea yet for discuss further.
+Currently the logic is working 100% accuracy for the images with similar size and shape, it has very poor result in large images.
+And also there is one issue, even though it is 0.93, it may or may not get proper accuracy, if i run now got 0.93 but the accuracy for the new set will be 0, but i run next time can be 100%.

+i run so many times for gettting this result both training and new set accuracy to be good.

+i still need to explore more to discuss about it, for now no idea yet for discuss further.

+May be I should add more data for training so that it will generalize more for new images.

 The top five soft max probabilities: